 Every 5 years there are regional (Flemish), national and European elections – the next set of these take place on 26th May 2019 (and the one after in May 2024).

 The good news is that non-Belgians can only vote at the maximum of 2 of these elections, so your choices are limited.

 You can see more general information about elections in Belgium in English here.
 The government also prepared a website about voting in the European Parliament elections in all EU languages.

 Who is allowed to vote?

 The first thing you should know is that Belgians are obliged to vote as soon as they turn 18.
 Non-voters risk getting a fine.
 For any foreigner who has registered to vote, the same rules apply.

-As a non-Belgian you don’t have the right to participate in all elections; only in the municipal one and in the European ones (in 2019), if you are from another EU country.
+As a non-Belgian you don’t have the right to participate in all elections; only in the municipal one and in the European Parliament ones, if you are from another EU country.

 You have the right to vote as a non-Belgian when you have fulfilled the following requirements:

 - You are an EU citizen, or you have to have legally lived in Belgium for 5 consecutive years if you are not an EU citizen.

 - You are registered to vote in your municipality’s (i.e. Ghent’s) official register.